 Messages sent through PubNub are sent on a “channel.”
-Any device subscribing to a channel will receive messages in under 250ms, regardless into which PoP the message was published.
+Any device subscribing to a channel will receive messages in 100ms or less, regardless of which PoP the message was published.
 Devices can subscribe to thousands of channels simultaneously through a single open connection.

 Channels are unique for each key set (the publish and subscribe keys).
 So a channel named ‘blue’ for one pub/sub key set is not the same as a channel by the same name under a different key set.
 In other words, you cannot publish a message on a channel under one key set and receive that message under another key set (you can think of a key set as a namespace for channels).